-- is happy to order "whatever you have in stock;”
+- Is happy to order "whatever you have in stock."

-- supplies multiple credit cards as one or more are declined;
+- Supplies multiple credit cards as one or more are declined.

-- cannot provide the credit card verification code number (the three digit number on the back of the card);
+- Cannot provide the credit card verification code number (the three digit number on the back of the card).

-- wants the goods shipped through a third party and/or to an overseas location;
+- Wants the goods shipped through a third party and/or to an overseas location.

-- will not identify himself or give a company name;
+- Will not identify himself or give a company name.

-- changes delivery or payment method after the order has been approved.
+- Changes delivery or payment method after the order has been approved.

-We remind businesses that, if they accept calls, receive orders or do business by phone with the public, the ADA requires them to accept calls, receive orders and do business by phone with members of the public who are deaf or hard of hearing or who have a speech disability and use TRS.
-By working together, the FCC, law enforcement, informed businesses and TRS providers can combat fraud and ensure that people who are deaf or hard of hearing or who have a speech disability have equal access to the products and services any business has to offer.
+We remind merchants that if they do business by phone with the public, the Americans with Disabilities Act requires them to accept calls, receive orders and do business by phone with persons who are deaf or hard of hearing or who have a speech disability and use TRS or IP relay service.
+By working together, the FCC, law enforcement, informed businesses and TRS providers can combat fraud while ensuring everyone has equal access to the products and services any business has to offer.

-For more information about the applicability and requirements of the ADA, see the United States Department of Justice ADA website or call the ADA Information Line at 1-800-514-0301 (voice) or 1-800-514-0383 (TTY).
+For more information about the applicability and requirements of the ADA, go to www.ada.gov or call the ADA Information Line at 1-800-514-0301 (voice) or 1-800-514-0383 (TTY).

 Consumer Help Center

-For more information on consumer issues, visit the FCC's Consumer Help Center.
+- For more information on consumer issues, visit the FCC's Consumer Help Center.